charlieschwabacher/gestalt/README.md

 The configuration object returned by mutation definition functions is nearly the same as what you would pass to `graphql-relay-js`'s `mutationWithClientMutationId`.
-The only difference is that types can be passed directly as values in the `inputFields` and `outputFields` objects.
+The only difference is that types can optionally be passed directly as values in the `inputFields` and `outputFields` objects.

 Creating an API server